wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-protect-with-aes128.md

 You will need to provide your user with the streaming URL for Smooth, DASH or HLS.

->[AZURE.NOTE]If you add or update your asset’s delivery policy, you must delete an existing locator (if any) and create a new locator.
+>[AZURE.NOTE]If you add or update your asset's delivery policy, you must delete an existing locator (if any) and create a new locator.

 For instructions on how to publish an asset and build a streaming URL, see [Build a streaming URL](/documentation/articles/media-services-deliver-streaming-content).